Biosias/uefi-mkconfig/README.md

 If shim file is present in a certain directory, all kernels residing within this directory will be configured to use it.
 If multiple shim files are in the same directory, only the first one, sorted alphabetically,will be used.

+For now, if SHIM booting is needed, kernel and shim have to be present within directory /boot/EFI or its subdirectory.

 ## Custom/Managed entries

 Script will create and delete ONLY EFI entries with hex ID larger or equal to 0100 and less or equal to 0200.